-We’ve compiled a list of 50 of the most popular design blogs to ignite your curiosity and stoke your creative fires.
-They’re broken up into six categories, though some certainly cross over into other areas from time to time.
+We’ve compiled a list of 45 of the most popular design blogs, broken up into six categories, though some certainly cross over into other areas from time to time.

-This category includes logos, packaging, and all things related to visual brand identity.
+This category includes blogs that focus on logos, packaging, and all things related to visual brand identity.
+If you get giddy over great branding, these are the blogs for you!

 A division of Under Consideration, Brand New offers opinions on corporate and brand identity work.
 This blog reviews rebranding and logo redesign efforts, both the good and the bad, as well as proffering honest takes on what’s happening in the visual identity industry in general.
 Brand New has six editorial categories, ranging from “Reviewed” where you’ll find the most in-depth coverage, to “Spotted” where new designs are presented without comment or opinion.
 It’s a great place to put your finger on the pulse of the Visual Identity world.